 the external identifiers are not unique on implementations where only the first 31 characters are significant.
 This situation only occurs in languages that allow multiple declarations of the same identifier (other languages require a diagnostic message to be issued).

 A related problem exists in languages that allow overloading or overriding of keywords or standard library function identifiers.
 Such overloading can lead to confusion about which entity is intended to be referenced.
-For issues of overriding and overloading methods in object-oriented programming, see 6.41 Inheritance [RIP].
+For issues of overriding and overloading methods in object-oriented programming, see 6.41.

 It is an important principle that definitions for new identifiers do not use a name that is already visible within the scope containing the new definition, or alternately, that language-specific facilities check for and prevent inadvertent overloading of names are used.